datalad-handbook/book/docs/basics/101-116-sharelocal.rst

 one or more projects.

 "Awesome!" exclaims your room mate as you take out your laptop to share the dataset.
-"You're really saving my ass here.
+"You are really saving my ass here.
 I'll make up for it when we prepare for the final", he promises.

 To install ``DataLad-101`` into a different part